 Traditional Chinese Medicine (TCM), as a whole, makes a study of the improvement of Qi.
 A practitioner will examine the body and evaluate problem spots based on complaints, skin, wrinkles, bumps on the tongue, and the colour of the eyes.
 TCM observes that underlying organ stress will show physical signs of ailment in minor ways.
 A practitioner may then instruct you to include in your daily activities various teas, types of food to be ingested at certain hours, breathing techniques, and stretches that will help bring your body into alignment.
 TCM often follows Chinese astrology, meaning that the time of day you breathe or drink tea may have an effect on Qi’s ability to move freely.
 By applying these systems to daily life your Qi is kept in optimum flow, reducing the stress on your body and organs, thus ensuring that illness never has a chance to take root.

 Acupuncture is a practitioner-based, hands-on approach to moving Qi.
-Where most other forms of Eastern healing can be done at home, acupuncture is more of a science, and it requires a great deal of study to be able to practise successfully.
+Where most other forms of Eastern healing can be done at home, acupuncture is more of a science, and it requires a great deal of study to be able to practice successfully.
 Based on The Great Compendium of Acupuncture and Moxibustion, written around the 15th century during the rule of the Ming Dynasty, the book outlines the 12 main channels (meridians) which movement of energy flows between organs creating a symbiotic whole system.
 These meridians are not necessarily synonymous with blood flow and realistically have more to do with the nervous system pathways.
 The book outlines 365 points where applying pressure to the body can affect Qi flowing through the 12 meridians.
 Acupuncture applies hair-thin needles, a process which is usually quite painless, to any selection of these 365 points to positively affect the flow of energy.

 Acupressure, cupping, and massage are also forms of TCM that can create similar effects.
 Acupressure is typically done to the ears by placing tiny seeds against pressure points and holding them there with tape.
 The idea is that all the organs are represented in the ears, hands, and feet.
 Cupping takes glass jars that have been held over a candle and then placed on the back.
 The heat (warm, not hot) pulls the skin of the back up into the cup, thus pulling the muscles to sit differently for a short period.
 Massage also manipulates the muscles, and in TCM is called Tui Na or An Mo, and focuses on pressing into the same meridian points in a similar way to acupuncture and acupressure.